 There are many similar reports and indicators.
-Rising food prices, the fall of the Rial, and the general state of the economy resulted in demonstrations for the first time in Tehran on October 3, 2012.294 Some outside experts estimated Iran had lost half of the \$80 billion in currency reserves it had had in 2011.295 The Economist Intelligence Unit estimated in September that sanctions would cut the Iranian GDP by at least 1.2% in 2012-2013 - a forecast that seemed highly optimistic as the impact of sanctions accelerated later in the fall of 2012.296 More recent reporting by the Institute for International Finance has estimated that Iran's economy will shrink by 3.5% this year compared with 1.2% growth in 2011.
+Rising food prices, the fall of the Rial, and the general state of the economy resulted in demonstrations for the first time in Tehran on October 3,

+2012.412 The Economist Intelligence Unit estimated that Iran's economy would contract by 3% in the 2012/2013 Iranian fiscal year and further contract 1.2% in the 2013/2014 fiscal year, but assumes that oil exports will increase as major purchasers adjust to sanctions.413 More recent reporting by the Institute for International Finance has estimated that Iran's economy will shrink by 3.5% this year compared with 1.2% growth in 2011.
 Inflation is also expected to have increased from 26.5% in 2011 to nearly 50% in 2012.
-Government revenues from oil exportation, if the current price of \$110 a barrel holds, could be 40% less than in 2011.297
+Government revenues from oil exportation, if the current price of \$110 a barrel holds, could be 40% less than in 2011.

-Iran has recently declared that it will cut imports of non-essential goods by dividing imports into 10 categories where importers of essential goods will receive dollars at a subsidized rate.298 Imports of other, non-essential, goods will have to obtain dollars on the open market, which was recently trading at roughly 37,000 Rials to the dollar.
+In order to stem the outflow of currency, Iran ended imports of non-essential goods by dividing imports into 10 categories where importers of essential goods will receive dollars at a subsidized rate.415 Imports of food and medicine were part of categories one and two, and were exchanged at the official rate of 12,600 Rials per dollar.
+Industrial inputs and all other products besides luxury goods were part of the other categories and were based on a managed floating exchange rate of 25,000 Rials per dollar according to the International Crisis Group.416 Imports of other, non-essential goods will have to obtain dollars on the open market, which was recently trading at roughly 37,000-35,000 Rials to the dollar.

-Virtually every transaction affecting imports and exports was affected by either the decline of the Rial or the uncertainties surrounding the willingness of non-US banks and firms to deal with Iran, given the threat of US sanctions or pressure from Europe and the Arab Southern Gulf states.
+Virtually every transaction affecting imports and exports was affected by either the decline of the Rial or the uncertainties surrounding the willingness of non-US banks and firms to deal with Iran, given the threat of sanctions or pressure from Europe, the US, or the Arab Southern Gulf states.

 These developments had a compounding influence because of the sanctions impact on Iranian monetary policy.
-One of the roles of the Iranian Central Bank is to use hard currency to regulate the value of the Rial, if the Central Bank cannot buy or acquire enough hard currency to regulate the Rial, the currency then becomes unstable.
+One of the roles of the Iranian Central Bank is to use hard currency to regulate the value of the Rial, but if the Central Bank cannot buy or acquire enough hard currency to regulate the Rial, the currency then becomes unstable.
 US sanctions on Iranian banks altered the availability of foreign currency and the exchange rate of the Iranian Rial has suffered in turn.

-A CRS report on Iran Sanctions goes into further detail:
+A CRS report on Iran Sanctions went into further detail: